Shakespeare's Globe: Location and features

+Productions

+Plays are staged during the summer, usually between May and the first week of October; in the winter, the theatre is used for educational purposes.
+Tours are available all year round.
+Some productions are filmed and released to cinemas as Globe on Screen productions (usually in the year following the live production), and on DVD and Blu-ray.

 For its first 18 seasons, performances were engineered to duplicate the original environment of Shakespeare's Globe; there were no spotlights, and plays were staged during daylight hours and in the evenings (with the help of interior floodlights), there were no microphones, speakers or amplification.
 All music was performed live, most often on period instruments; and the actors and the audience could see and interact easily with each other, adding to the feeling of a shared experience and of a community event.

 Typically, performances have been created in the spirit of experimentation to explore the original playing conditions of the 1599 Globe.
 Modern and conventional theatre technology such as spotlights and microphones were not used during this period.
 Beginning in the 2016 season, the new artistic director, Emma Rice, began experimenting with the theatre space by installing a temporary lighting and sound rig.
-The current artistic director, Michelle Terry, has brought back the experimentation on original playing conditions.
+The current artistic director, Michelle Terry, has brought back the original playing conditions.

 The Globe operates without any public subsidy and generates £24 million in revenue per year.

+Acting and design students from the Mason Gross School of the Arts at New Jersey's Rutgers University study abroad at the theater as part of the Rutgers Conservatory at Shakespeare's Globe, a longstanding partnership between the institutions.